inet-framework/inet-tutorials/visualization/doc/step9.md

+---
+layout: page
-@page step9 Step 9 - Showing wifi association
+title: Step 9.
+Showing wifi association

-@nav{step8,step10}
+tutorial: Visualization
+---

-@section s9goals Goals
+## Goals

 In infrastructure mode, wireless nodes have to be associated with an access point to be able to communicate.
 The association may change over time, or at any given time there might be several access points for a